-Syracuse Country Dancers Dance Gatherings are open-to-all get-togethers that happen on Sunday afternoons from 2:00-4:00 (with no scheduled break).
-The idea is loosely related to our once-a-year callers gatherings.
-Gatherings allow callers, musicians and dancers from our region to try out new ideas, build skills, or just have a lot of fun.
+Syracuse Country Dancers Dance Gatherings are open-to-all get-togethers that happen on Sunday afternoons from 2:00-4:00.
+The idea is loosely related to callers gatherings that we have sponsored over the years.
+Gatherings are informal events that allow callers, musicians and dancers from our region to try out new ideas, build skills, or just have a lot of fun.
 Whoever comes creates the dance, and we all learn from and enjoy dancing with one another.

 Who’s the caller?

 Anyone who comes is welcome to call.
-(Hey, it’s a gathering!)
 At least one caller commits to showing up to make sure someone is there who can teach and lead dances.

 Who plays music?

 Anyone who comes is welcome to play music.
-(Hey, it’s a gathering!)
 We also bring plenty of recorded music, so that we can still dance if no one shows up with an instrument.

 Anyone who comes is welcome to dance.
-(Hey, it’s a gathering!)
 We’ve had successful and fun gatherings with a full hall, and at least one on a snowy day when only four people showed up.
 They all had a great time and continue to come.

 Who chooses the dances?

 You guessed it.
 Anyone who comes is welcome to suggest a dance.
-(Hey, it’s a gathering!)
 We sometimes talk about what we like (or don’t like) about a dance after trying it out.
 Sometimes we agree to dance it second time!